zeus-fyi/zeus/zeus/iris_programmable_proxy/USERS_GUIDE.md

 6. **Proxy Response**: It will return the response from the route.

-7. **Response Headers**: It will return the response headers from the route, and additionally, a response header called "X-Selected-Route" with the value of the route used.
+7. **Response Headers**: It will return a response header called "X-Selected-Route" with the value of the route used.

 8. **Response Status Code**: If a response is received from the route, the proxy will use the response status code as the response status code to you.
     - E.g. If the node returns a 404, the proxy will return a 404 to you & the raw response body from the request.